reactjs/react.dev/src/content/learn/lifecycle-of-reactive-effects.md

 Now your Effect's code does not use *any* reactive values, so its dependencies can be empty (`[]`).

-Thinking from the component's perspective, the empty `[]` dependency array means this Effect connects to the chat room only when the Component mounts, and disconnects only when the Component unmounts.
+Thinking from the Component's perspective, the empty `[]` dependency array means this Effect connects to the chat room only when the Component mounts, and disconnects only when the Component unmounts.
 (Keep in mind that React would still [re-synchronize it an extra time](#how-react-verifies-that-your-effect-can-re-synchronize) in development to stress-test your logic.)

 <Sandpack>